BSidesPDX/bsidespdx.org/events/2017/contests_and_events.md

 **Tech Book Swap**

 Back this year is the Tech Book Swap to freshen up your bookshelf.
 Bring in any good-condition recent tech, computer, programming, or security book and trade it for another.
 This will run informally and on the honor system for the duration of the event at one of the tables in the event room.

+**Engineering Stories**

+On Friday and Saturday afternoon Anne Meixner will be collecting your engineering stories.
+Come share your perspective on the craft of engineering with your personal experience.
+At The Engineers’ Daughter we are committed to work like hell to pursue & preserve the craft of engineering: Not through technical manuals but through stories that quench our curiosities.
+We believe that the sexy hard problems & the everyday issues have one thing in common: they get resolved using the same process, the same questions, the core of the engineering craft always applies.
+See [engineers daughter](http://www.engineersdaughter.org/engage/their-stories/) for examples.

+Signup to tell your story in the event room!

+Anne will be on site collecting stories:

+- Friday: 1-5 pm

+- Saturday: 1-4 pm